stowler/stowlerGeneralComputing/docs/setupVCSH.md

-4.2.
+5.2.
 Test: does other host receive the new repo?
 --------------------------------------------

+TBD